Environment matters: stronger magnetic fields in satellite galaxies: Physical processes setting the magnetic field

 The resolution-independent enhancement of the magnetic field can be understood by assessing the requirements for resolving a turbulent small-scale dynamo in numerical simulations.
 In a quasi-Lagrangian code, the outer driving scale of turbulence $\mathscr{L}$ relates to the numerical Reynolds number through \citep{2022Pfrommer}

 where $d_\mathrm{cell}$ is the diameter of the Voronoi cell.
+This is derived for a quasi-Lagrangian code and assumes that the velocity scale at the turbulent injection scale is given by the thermal velocity \citep[see ][for details]{2022Pfrommer}.
 To estimate the turbulent driving scale during the infall of the satellite, we calculate the longitudinal velocity structure function of second order $\langle \delta \varv^2 \rangle$ via

 where ${\varv}_{\parallel}$ is the velocity component along the separation vector $\bs{l}$ of two cells.
-We average over $\delta \varv^2$ in 100 log-spaced separation bins ranging from 0.2 to 100~kpc and calculate the parallel velocity difference for all pairs of gas cells within a sphere with a radius of 40~kpc around the centre of the satellite\footnote{For this calculation, we do not take the subhalo membership of gas cells into account because in particular during the infall the subfind algorithm cannot reliably discriminate between bound gas cells of the satellite and the host galaxy.}.
-We additionally calculate the transverse velocity structure function by using the velocity components perpendicular to $\bs{l}$, which exhibits qualitatively the same behaviour as the longitudinal one.
+We average over $\delta \varv^2$ in 100 log-spaced separation bins ranging from 0.2 to 100~kpc and calculate the parallel velocity difference for all pairs of gas cells within a sphere with a radius of 40~kpc around the centre of the satellite.\footnote{For this calculation, we do not take the subhalo membership of gas cells into account because in particular during the infall the subfind algorithm cannot reliably discriminate between bound gas cells of the satellite and the host galaxy.} We additionally calculate the transverse velocity structure function by using the velocity components perpendicular to $\bs{l}$, which exhibits qualitatively the same behaviour as the longitudinal one.
 Furthermore, we note that we obtain the same qualitative result when selecting cells within a larger radius of 50~kpc instead.

 We show in the right-hand panel of Fig.~\ref{fig:vel_structure_function_Energy_evolution} the second-order velocity structure function for the same satellite as shown by the solid curves in the left-hand panel.
 While the structure function initially exhibits a flattening at around 5~kpc before its first infall, it shows a clear peak during the infall at $\sim 30$~kpc, indicating additional turbulent driving at this scale induced by the interaction of the satellite with the (turbulent) CGM of its host.
 The velocity structure functions are shown for the highest resolution level (i.e.\ level~3) of this halo, but they exhibit similar shapes when calculated for the lower resolution runs.